 All you need is a separate worm farm set up for your dog poo, some worms and of course some doggy doo and you are on your way to converting mess into great compost for your garden.
 We recommend using the compost from your dog poo worm farm on ornamental plants, not edible ones.
 We’ve also been told that you should feed your dedicated dog poo worms only the dog poo, no other delicious kitchen scraps allowed or they won’t touch the poo (it’s a tough life but someone has to do it!).

 Now dog doo is rich!
 And your worms like a more balanced diet.
-One of the best balancing foods is wet cardboard.
+One of the best balancing foods is wet, unbleached cardboard.
 This will keep your worms healthier and you’ll end up with a much better compost.
 Make sure there’s always some there for them to eat.

 Now one word of caution: if your dog has parasitic intestinal worms (no relation), be sure not to handle the resulting compost.
 Indeed, assume this to be the case and don’t handle it with bare hands ever!
-Even if it looks like perfectly beautiful finished compost.
+This is true even if it looks like perfectly beautiful finished compost.
+For this reason, do not use the compost on veggie gardens.
+If you’re in the tropics, where hookworm is more of a concern, don’t use the compost anywhere less than 1.5m from paths where you might walk in bare feet, or places where you might lie on some grass.

 We have successfully used shop-purchased black plastic worm farms to deal with doggy doo doo, although in summer you must keep them either in a cool garage or well-watered with piece of hessian, as worms in black plastic do not survive direct sunlight.
 More info on these is available on our worm farm page.